yamatatsu/vitest-dynamodb-lite/packages/vitest-dynamodb-lite/README.md

 ### Debug errors

-If you face any error in closing db, you can enable debug mode to see the error:
+If you face any error in closing db, you can debug mode to see the error:

 ```
 VITEST_DYNAMODB_LITE_DEBUG_CLOSING_DB=true npx vitest